olliahonen/should-i-use-semicolons-ts/README.md

   console.log(mikesGarage)
 }
 ```
+This example does not pass the TypeScript compilation step, so there's no separate file for it in this repo.

 The `['purple', 'red']` part is interpreted as accessing the `bikesForSale` object, and in this interpretation, `'purple', 'red'` is a [comma expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comma_Operator).
 In JavaScript this would fly, and the mistake may go unnoticed.